Constructor-io/swag/README.md

 If you are using generated files, the [`swaggertype`](#use-swaggertype-tag-to-supported-custom-type) or `swaggerignore` tags may not be possible.

 By passing a mapping to swag with `--overridesFile` you can tell swag to use one type in place of another wherever it appears.
-By default, if a `.swaggo` file is present in the current directory it will be used.
+By default, if a `.Constructor-io` file is present in the current directory it will be used.

 Go code:
 ```go